Montpelier Parks & Recreation

 300 South Platt Street (physical address)

 Purchased in 2006 and dedicated in November 2011.
 This park is located on the former site of the Robert A. Storrer Elementary School.
-In 2013 playground equipment made possible by donations from the community was added to the site.
+In 2013 playground equipment was added to the site that made possible by donations from the community.
 In 2015 the Montpelier Ministerial Association completed construction of a shelterhouse at the site.
 In 2019 ADA accessible restrooms were completed adjoining the pavilion.

 North side of Main Street in the downtown